 Prior to joining NBC, Simmelkjaer served as ESPN’s Vice President of International Development and Corporate Projects.
 In that role Simmelkjaer managed all international development and corporate projects for the network, including ESPN’s family of international television channels, radio outlets and publishing interests.
 Simmelkjaer also managed the networks relationship with the International Olympic Committee.
 During his time at ESPN, Simmelkjaer also served as an anchor & correspondent for ESPN and ABC News.

 From 2003-2006, Simmelkjaer worked as Vice President, Assistant to the President.
 In that position he assisted George Bodenheimer in matters of strategic direction and management.
 Simmelkjaer joined ESPN in 2002, as the director of programming and acquisitions.
 In that role he was the primary figure responsible for the launch of a six-year programming agreement between ESPN/ABC Sports and the National Basketball Association.

 Prior to his tenure at ESPN, Simmelkjaer practiced law at two New York firms, Weil, Gotshal and Manges from 2000-2001, and Cravath, Swaine & Moore from 1997-2000.

 Simmelkjaer is a graduate of Dartmouth College and Harvard Law School.
 At Dartmouth, Simmelkjaer anchored the Dartmouth sports radio for four years as well as Dartmouth radio’s award-winning coverage of the 1992 presidential election.
 Upon graduation, he was awarded the Alexander Nagle award for excellence in broadcast journalism.

-Simmelkjaer is a native of Haworth, N.J.
-He currently lives in New York City.
+Simmelkjaer is a native of Haworth, NJ.
+He currently lives in Connecticut.